 Andean Discovery’s Endemic & Native Plant Garden was created to help preserve the natural ecosystem in Galapagos and to regenerate areas that have been affected by introduced species.
 With technical support from the Charles Darwin Foundation, we have selected species that are native to the “humid zone” in the highlands of San Cristobal Island, where our Garden is located.
-Andean Discovery supports the Darwin Foundation by purchasing plants from its native and endemic nursery.
+Andean Discovery supports the Darwin Foundation by purchasing plants from its native and endemic nurseries.
 The Garden is part of Andean Discovery’s Galapagos Private Camps, which boast panoramic ocean views.

 Thanks to students, family, and individual volunteers, we are constantly expanding the Garden and making a noticeable impact on the landscape in San Cristobal.
 All Galapagos visitors and local “Galapagueños” are welcome to join us in our efforts to preserve this unique ecosystem and to create awareness in local and international communities about the threats posed by humans in the Archipelago.
 Guests staying at our Private Galapagos Camp have the opportunity to leave a positive trace in Galapagos and reduce their carbon footprint by dedicating an hour or more of their time to planting endemic and native species.

 Why The Endemic & Native Plant Garden?